LetspingLetsPing

 LetsPing is a trust anchor for agent-to-agent and agent-to-SaaS transactions.
-It provides three primitives: identity verification (who signed this request?), behavioral enforcement (does this sequence of calls look normal?), and settlement (did value actually move?).
+It provides three primitives: identity verification (who signed this request), a deterministic firewall over tools and HTTP egress (what is allowed to execute), and settlement (whether value actually moved).

 This page documents the implementation details behind each primitive.
 The SDKs (Python, TypeScript) are open source.
 The core monorepo is proprietary, but we describe the internals here so that you can evaluate the architecture.